sachinthasampath/react-design-patterns-6037122/README.md

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Description

+Explore recognized React design patterns to elevate your development for cleaner, more scalable code.
+In this course, Shaun Wassell—a lifelong programmer and full-stack development instructor—shows you how.
+Learn about layout components to organize on-screen content effectively.
+Discover container components that allow shared functionality and streamlined communication among React components.
+Get insights into the benefits of controlled components in state management.
+Find out how you can use higher order components to add functionality without altering existing code.
+Dive into functional programming concepts and how they can be applied in React.
+Plus, solidify your learning with practical examples.
+By the end of this course, you will have the essential tools to create React applications efficiently and effectively.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.